william-sgr/swaption-pricing-sensitivity-analysis/readme.md

 This repository contains a Python refactoring of an Excel/VBA project developed for the **Advanced Interest Rate Models and Market** exam.

-The original project, referred to as **AIRMM**, focuses on EUR interest-rate derivatives and implements a swaption pricing and sensitivity workflow in Excel/VBA.
+The original project, referred to as **AIRMM**, focuses on EUR interest-rate derivatives and implements a swaption pricing, implied-volatility, Cash IRR and sensitivity-analysis workflow in Excel/VBA.

-The Python implementation reproduces the core AIRMM workflow: construction of implied-volatility cubes, Cash IRR forward premia, shifted-Black sensitivity analytics, and finite-difference validation.
+The Python implementation reproduces the core AIRMM workflow: construction of implied-volatility cubes, Cash IRR forward premia, shifted-Black analytical sensitivities, finite-difference validation, and strategy-level analytics for straddles, strangles and collars.

 The implementation is deliberately close to the original VBA logic.
 The objective is not to replace the original model with a simplified implementation, but to make the spreadsheet workflow auditable, modular, reproducible and easier to validate.